Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section Part 1: Regret Analysis for

 \subsection{Virtual Policy Viewpoint of \generalfalcon}

-Our analysis will adopt a ``virtual policy'' equivalent view of Algorithm~\ref{alg:general-falcon}, that is, Algorithm~\ref{alg:general-falcon-conceptual}.
-Specifically, Algorithm~\ref{alg:general-falcon-conceptual} computes a policy $\pi_m$ at the begining of epoch $m$ such that for every $x \in \Xcal$, the action distribution $\pi_m(\cdot|x)$ certifies a small DOEC, which further implies low regret and good coverage properties (Eqs.~\eqref{eqn:low-regret-x-tag} and\eqref{eqn:good-coverage-x-tag}).
-We clarify that Algorithm~\ref{alg:general-falcon-conceptual} is not intended to be practical since it needs to compute a separate exploration distribution for each context; we introduce it only for the sake of analysis -- specifically, we will prove online performance guarantees of policy sequence $\icbr{\pi_{m(t)}}_{t=1}^T$ on every context $x$.
+Our analysis will adopt an equivalent ``virtual policy'' view of Algorithm~\ref{alg:general-falcon}, that is, Algorithm~\ref{alg:general-falcon-conceptual}.
+Specifically, Algorithm~\ref{alg:general-falcon-conceptual} computes a policy $\pi_m$ at the beginning of epoch $m$ such that for every $x \in \Xcal$, the action distribution $\pi_m(\cdot|x)$ certifies a small relaxed DOEC, which further implies low regret and good coverage properties (Eqs.~\eqref{eqn:low-regret-x-tag} and\eqref{eqn:good-coverage-x-tag}).
+We clarify that Algorithm~\ref{alg:general-falcon-conceptual} is only meant to be conceptual since it needs to compute a separate exploration distribution for each context; we introduce it only for the sake of analysis -- specifically, we will prove online performance guarantees of policy sequence $\icbr{\pi_{m(t)}}_{t=1}^T$ on every context $x$.

-Here we prove a generalization of Lemma~\ref{lem:lr_gc}, namely Lemma~\ref{lemma:lr_gc_x}, that shows the virtual policies $\pi_m$'s satisfies low regret and good coverage properties simultaneously, which will serve as the basis of our subsequent regret analysis.
+Here we prove a straightforward extension of Lemma~\ref{lem:lr_gc}, namely Lemma~\ref{lemma:lr_gc_x}, that shows the virtual policies $\pi_m$'s satisfy low regret and good coverage properties simultaneously, which will serve as the basis of our subsequent regret analysis.

 \begin{lemma} For context $x$, distribution $\pi_m(\cdot |x )$ satisfies the following two properties simultaneously for $m \geq 2$: \begin{itemize} \item Low Regret:

 \item Good Coverage:

 \end{itemize} And for $m=1$, we have